killercup/scribbles/_posts/2020-04-16-several-months-of-reading-material.md

   pages: 300
   archive: 20200416131734
   updated: 2020-04-16
-  niches: Creating data structures; Algorithms; Lisp
+  niches: [data structures, algorithms, lisp]
   summary: |
     Book covering a lot of different data structures and algorithms.
     "Its aim is to systematically explain how to write efficient programs and,